Skip to main content

 Walking through narrow streets I passed cafés buzzing with activity.
 I thought I'd go down Rue Lepic to the Café des Deux Moulins and try their crême brûlée which is now called Amelie from the movie of the same name which was filmed there.
 But as with all the cafés in the neighborhood, there were no tables to be had.
 Better luck next time.

 Rue Lepic is a picturesque street which goes down to Boulevard Clichy where the Moulin Rouge is located.
+Vincent Van Gogh used to live with his brother at 54 Rue Lepic during his Paris days and there's a plaque on the building to this effect.
 I stopped by a flower shop at the corner to check out the early spring blooms.
 A colorful bouquet costs almost 10 euros.

 I was distracted from my walk by another shop window where a cat was basking in the sun surrounded by works of art.
 What a lucky meow!